Learn Bangla Section

 The order of Subject, Object and Verb will vary.
 In English, the sequence is

-S-V-O as in "I eat bread" while in Bangla the sequence is S-O-V as in "আমি রুটি খাই" "ami bhat bhalObasi" or "ami ruTi khai".
+S-V-O as in "I eat bread" while in Bangla the sequence is S-O-V as in "আমি রুটি খাই" (ami ruTi khai).
 This grammatical shift is the key for an English speaker to learn Bangla.

-- Learn the Bangla Alphabet — the Bangla alphabet and their phonetic English representation using সুবর্ণ suborNo Bangla Phonetic method
+Learn the Bangla Alphabet and their phonetic English representation using সুবর্ণ suborNo Bangla Phonetic method

 Bengali native speakers will recognize the next two e-books, as they are used to teach Bangla to Bengali children.
 To make it useful to learners, these books are annotated in English and phonetic transliteration in English is provided.